simone-di-paolo/response-headers-values-checker/README.md

 </div>

 ## What is this?
 This is a Chrome Extension.
-It's a very simple one: the extension just will read the Response of the current page and will show, inside the extension popup, the value you will write into the input.
+It's a very simple one: the extension will read the response of the current page and will show, inside the extension popup, the value you will search for into the input (if exist).

 For example: if you write "date" inside the input, inside the "Result" section you will see the value of "date" readed from the header response.

-All the values you need must be separated by comma.
+All the values you will insert must be separated by comma (for example: date, cache-control, dispatcher).
-In order to make the extension works correctly, refresh the page before read the values.
+In order to make the extension works correctly, refresh the page before trying to read the values.

+N.B.: if you have a page that autorefresh somewhere the value retrieved will be updated with the latest page refreshed.

 ## <i align="center">Screen</i>